kimizhu/CapsToOps0129_MIM/CapsToOps0129_MIM/v1/Topic/Step_1_-_Prepare_the_CORP_domain.md

 ---
-description: na
-keywords: na
-title: Step 1 - Prepare the CORP domain
+title: Step 1 - Prepare the CORP domain ms.custom: na ms.reviewer: na
-search: na
-ms.date: na
+ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: 4b524ae7-6610-40a0-8127-de5a08988a8a
-ms.author: kgremban@microsoft.com
+author: Kgremban
 ---
 # Step 1 - Prepare the CORP domain
 In this step, you will create a domain controller and a member workstation in a new domain in a new forest.
 This forest will simulate an existing forest that has resources to be managed.
 The resource to be protected for this scenario will be a file share.